DirkMueller8/DelayedTotalRevenue/README.md

-# Total Lifetime Revenue Loss in Case of Delays
+# Total Lifetime Revenue Loss in Case of Delays in Development

 ## Motivation